Ports / Services

 - Basic over HTTP works only if the host is configured with

-; if so, flag as a high-risk misconfiguration.
+Basic=true and AllowUnencrypted=true; if so, flag as a high-risk misconfiguration.
 Prefer 5986/TLS.

 - WinRM typically restricted to local Administrators; successful auth is strong lateral-movement evidence.